chrislewisdev/home/content/index.md

 ## > contact

-You're always welcome to get in touch with me by shooting an email at: chris at lewis-hou.dev. :)
+You're always welcome to get in touch with me by shooting an email at: chris at lewis-hou dot dev. :)